-Sub-grid sampling (SGS) stores and uses curves representing the sub 2D cell terrain data of the DEMs, TINs and Z shapes used to construct the model instead of each 2D cell and each 2D face having one elevation.
-Benchmarking has shown the benefits to be substantial and to be a game changer for certain types of applications, for example:
+Sub-grid sampling (SGS) stores elevation and material points sampled on a finer resolution within each 2D cell to represent the variations more accurately in terrain and land-use inside the cell, instead of each 2D cell and each 2D face having one elevation and one land-use (material) ID.
+Benchmarking has shown the benefits to be substantial and to be a game changer for certain types of applications such as:

-• Catchment scale models flow much more effectively with water not being "trapped" by a coarse cell resolution, and, importantly, excellent cell size convergence (ie. demonstration that by reducing the cell size(s) the model results do not demonstrably change) at much coarser cell sizes.
+Catchment scale models flow much more effectively with water not being "trapped" by a coarse cell resolution, and, importantly, excellent cell size convergence (ie. demonstration that by reducing the cell size(s) the model results do not demonstrably change) at much coarser cell sizes.
 The chart below shows the flow hydrographs for a Quadtree direct rainfall whole of catchment model using two base cell size resolutions.
 The Hi-Res Quadtree mesh has a base cell size half that of the Lo-Res mesh.
 The grey and yellow hydrographs are for without SGS and their marked difference in peak flow, shape and timing demonstrate significantly different results between the two resolutions, and therefore a cell size convergence test failure and the need for further refinement of the cell sizes (and much longer run times).
 In contrast, the blue and orange hydrographs are for with SGS on and show very similar results between the two resolutions, thereby demonstrating excellent cell size convergence and the ability to use the faster running Lo-Res model for day-to-day modelling.

-• Disturbed flow fields that can be apparent along a "saw-tooth" regular mesh wet-dry boundary completely disappear, with no spurious additional head losses generated and the results consistent with a well-designed flexible mesh.
+Disturbed flow fields that can be apparent along a "saw-tooth" regular mesh wet-dry boundary completely disappear, with no spurious additional head losses generated and the results consistent with a well-designed flexible mesh.
 This has major benefits in that open channels can now be accurately modelled using TUFLOW HPC using coarse cell sizes at any orientation to the channel, removing the need to utilise 1D open channels carved through the 2D domain.
 The images and charts below show benchmarking to a U-Bend flume test for without SGS and with SGS.
 SGS causes a much smoother flow field to occur and importantly the head drop around the bend is correctly modelled with SGS on.
 Note, the red highlighted cells are partially wet cells with SGS on.
 The charts show the longitudinal profile on the outside (orange), centre (blue) and inside (grey) of the bend with lines being modelled and points measured - as shown, with SGS off the upstream water level is overpredicted as shown by the red circle.